Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Concluding Remarks and Future Directions

-\item After deployment in the real world, ML models are expected to perform deftly on unseen testing data.
-However, CPS underpinned by AI are vulnerable to adversarial perturbations under which wrongdoers try to morph its adversarial input data to augment the misclassification rate in the ML model.
-Attackers may begin with AI reconnaissance (i.e., observe the model's behavior and learn the decision logic or knowledge bases to morph the malicious payloads) and, without being detected, can feed their adversarial data to launch data exfiltration attacks. \end{itemize}
+\item DTs must exhibit sufficient fidelity to protect against failures of the real CPS.
+However, uncertain scenarios may occur due to the dynamism and complexity of underlying (sub) systems, for instance, machinery malfunctioning, hidden vulnerabilities, erroneous data, knowledge gaps, etc. This problem may raise the question: how accurately DTs are required to follow the states of their physical counterparts?
+Determining the desired fidelity of DTs for realizing the underlying use case requires further investigation with the focus on cost-efficient development of DTs~\cite{bitton2018deriving}.
+Additionally, relying on the proposed framework (Fig.~\ref{fig:framework}) can help to obtain the process knowledge from DTs as well as ML methods to learn security- and privacy-related aspects based on sensor data.

-More concretely, democratizing AI is a double-edged sword.
-On the one hand, lack of transparency of ML predictive models require the removal of the opaqueness of AI models by explaining their inner working.
+\item On the one hand, due to the black-box nature of AI models, the decisions made by the resulting systems suffer from a loss of transparency and comprehensibility, hence leading to a negative impact on the system's trustworthiness.
 However, on the other hand, complete transparency into the inner working of AI models may expose them to adversarial attacks by allowing them to make inferences from live cyber data or executing model poisoning into the training workflows.
+Attackers may begin with AI reconnaissance (i.e., observe the model's behavior and learn the decision logic or knowledge bases to morph the malicious payloads) and, without being detected, can feed their adversarial data to launch data exfiltration attacks.
+In this regard, blockchain can support transparency for AI operations by assuring the traceability and solidity of data and algorithms, thereby establishing more understanding and confidence in the decisions made by the underlying systems~\cite{dinh2018ai}. \end{itemize}